 #3.
 Dressing in Layers is a key way to maintain body temperature in a survival situation, especially when it’s cold outside.
 Avoid cotton next to the skin and instead use a material with moisture wicking properties.
 Your outermost layer should be waterproof or at least water repellent.

 #4.
 Use Hand and Foot Warmers when it’s cold outside to maintain body temperature in a survival situation.
-These are typically charcoal activated and can be thrown into your GHB or BOB and pulled out to use inside your gloves, boots, or even the bottom of your sleeping bag if needed.
+These are typically charcoal activated and can be thrown into your survival bags, and pulled out to use inside your gloves, boots, or even the bottom of your sleeping bag if needed.

 #5.
 Insulate Your Shelter against the cold in order to stay warm in a survival situation.
 Whether you use a tent or build your own shelter from natural materials, knowing how to insulate your shelter is critical.
 This includes making sure you include a layer of insulating material between your sleeping bag and the ground.